Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 The processed DataFrames are automatically loaded into PostgreSQL tables using Python.
 Database credentials are stored in a local `.env` file instead of being hardcoded in the project.

 ### Business Purpose
-PostgreSQL acts as the **centralized analytical database** for SQL and Power BI to get specific data.
+PostgreSQL acts as the **centralized analytical database** for SQL analysis and Power BI reporting.

 ## 6. SQL Analysis & Reporting Layer